derekaraujo/HarvestHerald/README.md

 # 3. Feature Engineering <a name="part3"></a>

-Feature engineering involved designing more than 600 features for each subsidy payment record that are relevant to the size of the subsidy payment.
+Feature engineering involved designing more than 600 features relevant to the size of the subsidy payments.
 Feature engineering proceeds in two steps:

   1. Generating a new numerical, categorical, or binary feature for each payment record
   2. Binning the records into one-month bins and recording the mean, standard deviation, and range of each feature